 - 10 % salary increase for healthcare sector starting from 1 April 2020.

-- Until 18 May 2020, Montenegrin nationals and foreigners with temporary or permanent residence who enter Montenegro on or after 28 March 2020 to be isolated for 28 days (previously, 14 days).
-Until 18 May 2020, Montenegrin citizens and foreign citizens with residence permit in Montenegro may enter the country only under special organization and must go into a quarantine upon the entry.
+- Montenegrin nationals and foreigners with temporary or permanent residence who enter Montenegro on or after 28 March 2020 to be isolated for 28 days (previously, 14 days).
+Currently, Montenegrin citizens and foreign citizens with residence permit in Montenegro may enter the country only under special organization and must go into a quarantine upon the entry.

 - Quarantine for persons who have been or are suspected to have been in contact with infected persons or with persons suspected to be infected.
 After the expiry of the quarantine, the persons have to self-isolate at home for additional 14 days if they do not exhibit COVID19 symptoms.